NYU Furman Center Sign Up Facebook Twitter LinkedIn

 Development

-Department of Buildings issued new certificates of occupancy to 45 residential units in new buildings in Morris Park/Bronxdale in 2020, 25 less than the number of units certified in 2019.
+The Department of Buildings issued new certificates of occupancy to 133 residential units in new buildings in Morris Park/Bronxdale in 2022, 77 more than the number of units certified in 2021.

-Department of Buildings issued new certificates of occupancy to 45 residential units in new buildings in Morris Park/Bronxdale last year, 25 less than the number of units certified in 2019.
+Department of Buildings issued new certificates of occupancy to 133 residential units in new buildings in Morris Park/Bronxdale last year, the same as the number of units certified in 2022.

 Share: